yrcmpbll/yrcmpbll.github.io/_pages/about.md

 ---
 permalink: /
-title: "Yuri Campbell - Academic Summary"
+title: "Yuri Campbell, an academic summary"
 author_profile: true
 redirect_from:
   - /about/